willkyu/AutoPoke/README.md

 # How to use?

+- **Important!** Make sure the zoom ratio in Windows display settings is 100%.
 - **Make sure *TEXT SPEED* in the setting of your game is *Fast*.**
 - **In `Emerald` version, make sure *BATTLE SCENE* in the setting of your game is *OFF***
 - **Do not minimize the window of Operator when AutoPoke is running.**